chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/research.md

 <!--

+In _philosophy of science_, I am interested in many open problems in structural realism as well as methodological issues in scientific practice (e.g., the use of machine learning models), which I take to be continuous with the philosophy of mathematical practice.

 .
 I believe that the synergy between these areas can lead to more exciting inquiries.

 ### From Indeterminacy in a Fundamental Theory to Fundamental Indeterminacy?
 _Analytic Philosophy_, forthcoming. [[Official link]](https://doi.org/10.1111/phib.12297) [[Philpapers]](https://philpapers.org/rec/LEEFII)